z6Solutions/torcrack/README.md

 # to do:

-try to reduce SSH Banner errors with a higher number of parallel processes
+-try to reduce SSH Banner errors with a higher number of parallel processes